samuelchimmy/conditional-payment-engine/README.md

 Only the 32-byte hash is recorded, preventing block explorers from mapping escrow records to real-world usernames — while still allowing deterministic verification when a user links their account.

 ### 4. Secure Claim — Verified Identity → Hash → Claim
 MagicPay funds are locked under a recipient's identity hash.
-To claim, the recipient must prove ownership of the social account through verified cryptographic proof:
+To claim, the recipient must prove ownership of the social account through authentication and verified cryptographic proof:

 | Platform | Verification |
 |---|---|